Keyshawn Johnson: Analyst on ESPN

-Johnson was part of the 2007 NFL Draft broadcasting team with Chris Berman, Mel Kiper Jr. and Chris Mortensen that aired on ESPN.
+Johnson was part of the 2007 NFL draft broadcasting team with Chris Berman, Mel Kiper Jr. and Chris Mortensen that aired on ESPN.
 In 2007, he became an ESPN analyst for Sunday NFL Countdown, and Monday Night Countdown.
 Within the confines of Sunday NFL Countdown and Monday Night Countdown, Johnson invented a segment called C'mon Man!, which allows each panel member to pick a moment in the last NFL week "revolving around either the play on the field or unprofessional behavior off it" that one might consider, on some level, either inexcusable or downright laughable.
 Each member verbalizes what their gripe may be, while highlights of the moment that they are illustrating run around it, and then ends with the panel member stating with disdain, "C'mon man!"
 He has also been an analyst on several ESPN telecasts, including pre-game shows on Sundays and Monday nights, and some radio work as well.

 He was also an analyst on the ESPN Who's Now competition.
 He occasionally hosted Jim Rome Is Burning while Jim Rome was unavailable.
 On January 23, 2011, Johnson was not on Sunday NFL Countdown for Championship weekend because his mother unexpectedly died.
 After being briefly let go by ESPN in 2016, he was brought back to appear on SportsCenter, ESPN Radio, and other shows.

-On August 17, 2020, Johnson began hosting mornings on “ESPN LA 710” KSPN, replacing “Golic and Wingo”.
+On August 17, 2020, Johnson began hosting mornings on "ESPN LA 710" KSPN, replacing "Golic and Wingo".
 Johnson will be joined by basketball analyst Jay Williams, a former NBA player; and Max Kellerman, with the show being titled "KJM".
-ESPN says the hosts will discuss the morning’s top stories and overnight developments with their own perspective and analysis.
-Johnson will also regularly appear on “Get Up” and “First Take.”
+ESPN says the hosts will discuss the morning's top stories and overnight developments with their own perspective and analysis.
+Johnson will also regularly appear on "Get Up" and "First Take."

+As of June 30, 2023, Johnson is no longer working with ESPN.